 Therefore, it is important to deploy messages to them as soon as AutoPilot detects shifts into this category.
 A special offer, message or promotion sent at the right time can go a long way in persuading Faders to spend with your brand again.

-At Risk customers have missed multiple transaction/purchase windows and are at significant risk of attrition.
+At Risk customers have missed multiple purchase windows and are at significant risk of attrition.

 In particular, these individuals have demonstrated a lack of interest through poor engagement and a shortage of purchases.

-Inactives are the customers who have displayed next to no engagement with your brand and have not bought in several purchase cycles.
+Inactives are the customers who have displayed next to no engagement with your brand and have missed several purchase windows.
 In turn, they have little chance of reactivation - if any at all.

 Due to the high cost and low effectiveness of Inactive customer reactivation, most Inactives are often better treated as new prospects (that you already have some data for).

-BuyerGenomics analyzes email response rates, purchase patterns/cadence, web browsing behaviors, and external data sources to monitor and message your buyers through their Buyer LifeCycle.
+BuyerGenomics analyzes responses, purchase patterns/cadence, web browsing behaviors, and external data sources to monitor and message your buyers through their Buyer LifeCycle.

 With AutoPilot, which autonomously predicts and detects shifts between each of theses stages in real time, you can swiftly send the right message, to the right person, at the right time to maximize the probability of further purchases.